 - Clete Boyer $31,500

-Pepitone, Tresh and Clarke each made $25,000 and surprisingly, Bobby Murcer was signed for $23,000.
-After Ford, the next two highest paid starters were Bouton ($27,000) and Stottlemyre ($26,000).
+Pepitone, Tresh, and Clarke each made $25,000 and surprisingly, Bobby Murcer was signed for $23,000.
+After Ford, the next two highest-paid starters were Bouton ($27,000) and Stottlemyre ($26,000).
 Though laughable by today's MLB standards, we have to remember that in 1966, the average family's median income was just over $7,000.
 However, players frequently received pay cuts in those days as contracts were year to year.
-Just a slight drop in production could lead to a 2-3% cut the next season.
+Just a slight drop in production could lead to a 2 to 3% cut the next season.

 Injuries hit early and hard.
 Mantle’s hamstring soon went awry.
 Ford’s once golden arm was constantly sore and he could hardly go five innings.
 His circulation problem appeared once again and he needed a vein graph in his left arm.
 New shortstop Ruben Amaro, for whom they had just traded Phil Linz to Philly, was lost that first week in a collision with Tom Tresh.
 He tore his knee and would be out the rest of the season.
 It was a devastating blow.
 Bobby Murcer replaced Amaro at short, but played poorly and was eventually sent down.
 Keane was lashing out at everyone during his many team meetings.
 He had lost the team.